bridge-ai-neuro/SORT/README.md

 ```

 ## Dataset generation
 A similar version of the `Book-SORT` dataset can be created with the `sort/run_booksort_creation.py` script.
+There may be minor differences due to random seed variations.
-the preprocessed data and metadata for all books should be stored in `data/pg/text_arrays/`.
+The preprocessed data and metadata for all books should be stored in `data/pg/text_arrays/`.
 This script will store the generated dataset in `data/data_csv_files/`.

 ```shell